 - Might scratch the inside of the toilet

 Effectively solve the problem of jammed household toilets with this simple-to-use and operate auger by Plumb Craft.
-Featuring a steel construction that ensures durability and strength, this tool offers fast clearing of toilet obstructions.
-Its flexible 3-foot length cable that’s 0.375 inches in diameter can be easily pushed into the toilet drain while the sturdy head helps dislodge difficult clogs.
+Featuring a steel construction that ensures durability and strength, this effective tool offers fast clearing of toilet obstructions.
+Its 3-foot length flexible cable that’s 0.375 inches in diameter can be easily pushed into the toilet drain, while the sturdy head helps dislodge difficult clogs.

 - Steel turning rod